AmirRezaZahedi/AdaptiveSeamCarving/README.md

    ```

 3. **Saliency Map**:
-   - Similar to the gradient map, calculate the saliency map and split it into blocks.
+   - Calculate the saliency map and split it into blocks.
    - Select the top 120 blocks based on their luminance levels and multiply the pixels in these blocks by a factor of 1.5.

 4. **Depth Map**:
-   - Apply an Otsu thresholding method to the depth map.
+   - Apply Otsu thresholding to the depth map.
    - Multiply the pixels that exceed the Otsu threshold by a factor of 7.

 5. **Combining Energy Maps**:
-   - Finally, combine the adjusted energy maps using specific weights:
+   - Combine the adjusted energy maps using specific weights:

    ```python
    energy_combined = (